Living Standard — Last Updated 13 May 2026

 exists and elementWithLocalAttributes["removeAttributes"]

-sanitizer config list contains attrName, then remove an attribute
+contains attrName, then remove

 Otherwise, if configuration["attributes"] exists, then: